dotexe1337/firefox-aero-css/README.md

 ## Firefox 3.6-inspired CSS for 78ESR/79

-## Experience all the benefits of Firefox Quantum with the colorful toolbar goodness of Firefox 3 Aero!
+Experience all the benefits of Firefox Quantum with the colorful toolbar goodness of Firefox 3 Aero!

-Theme is designed and optimized for Firefox versions 78.15 - 79.0.
-MyPal 68 is also supported, with some caveats.
+This theme is designed and optimized for Firefox versions 78.15 - 79.0.
+Mypal68 is also supported, with some caveats.

 ## Thank you to:

+- Ryu (created the original aero theme mod)
 - dotexe1337 (for his contributions to the theme)
-- Ryu (created the original aero theme mod)
 - docR (created many of the ff3.6 aero parts of the theme)
 - B00ze64 (created the Firefox Menu Icons Plus theme)
 - Aris-t2 (some CSS from CustomCSSforFx was adapted to this theme)